gengwg/k8s/flux_v2_intro.md

 Flux, by weaveworks, is a GitOps Kubernetes Operator that ensures that your cluster state matches the desired state described in a git repository.

+source controller to define where yaml files are. kustomization controller to deploy those yaml files.

 ## Prerequisite

 ### Get Github personal access token